khomah8/react/js-w3schools_notes_.md

 3) Cached JavaScript files can speed up page loads

 External scripts can be referenced with a **full URL** or with a **path relative** to the current web page.

+JavaScript can "display" data in different ways:
+1) Writing into an HTML element, using innerHTML.
+2) Writing into the HTML output using document.write().
+3) Writing into an alert box, using window.alert().
+4) Writing into the browser console, using console.log().